YixuanZha/deltabot/PCB.md

 - **J2 (LiDAR)**: 7-pin Molex
   - UART (TX/RX), PWM for motor control, 5V & 8.34V power lines
+  - There is a useful image on the LiDAR wiring in the read.me of [this repository](https://github.com/berndporr/rplidar_rpi).
 - **J3 / J4 (Servo Motors)**: 3-pin headers
   - 5V, GND, PWM (Left/Right)